 Burn injuries are also classified based on the source of the burn.

-At William G. Kolodner, P.A., we handle all types of burn injury cases in Baltimore and Washington, D.C., including cases involving:
+At William G. Kolodner Personal Injury Lawyers, we handle all types of burn injury cases in Baltimore and Washington, D.C., including cases involving:

 - Thermal burns (also called flash burns), caused by exposure to heat, flames, fire, or hot objects